"Happiness is the highest form of health." - Dalai Lama

 - Fairly-traded.
 Made by highly-skilled, independent Peruvian artisans, with whom we work directly.

 - 50% alpaca 35% acrylic 10% nylon 5% spandex

 - Cold, delicate wash, and hang to dry.

 To learn more about caring for alpaca products, click here.

 Q: Does it hurt the alpaca to get its fleece?

 Alpacas are not harmed while their fleece is harvested.
-In fact, alpaca wool is one of the most ethical fibers available.
+In fact, alpaca wool is one of the most ethical fibres available.
 Farmers take great care in gently shearing the wool and releasing the animal back to roam freely.
-Alpaca fiber does not contain lanolin, meaning it does not require strong chemicals to clean it.
+Alpaca fibre does not contain lanolin, meaning it does not require strong chemicals to clean it.

 Q: If I get my alpaca wool socks wet, will they still keep me warm?

 Depending on how soaked your socks are, alpaca has an ability to resist water and, even when damp, provide warmth.
-The hollow fibers of the alpaca fiber trap air in their core which provides enduring insulation.
+The hollow fibres of the alpaca fibre trap air in their core which provides enduring insulation.